thuliteio/getdoks.org/content/docs/start-here/getting-started.md

 ## Quick Start

 Get a new Doks project up and running locally with our helpful `create-thulite` CLI wizard!
+After you run the `create` command, you will be asked to enter your project name and install your projects' dependencies.

 {{< tabs "create-new-site" >}}
 {{< tab "npm" >}}